 During an ERCP, a scope is inserted into the bile duct, and a smaller scope, the SpyGlass or cholangioscope, is inserted into the bigger scope.

-The SpyGlass endoscope has a fiber-optic probe attached to a camera, which allows us to identify obstructions in the bile duct.
+The SpyGlass endoscope has a digital probe attached to a camera, which allows us to identify obstructions in the bile duct.

 With SpyGlass, we can determine if there is a tumor inside the bile duct or if it is just inflamed.
 If it is a tumor, it can be biopsied.
 If there are any stones in the bile duct, we can remove them as well.